LawnchairLauncher/lawnicons/CONTRIBUTING.md

 <img src="docs/images/fundamentals-2-abstract-icons.png" alt="2 Abstract icons" height="200" />

-Determine the size before you start.
-The exact sizes are determined by the stroke's position, weight, and the graphic editor used.
+Determine the abstract icon size before you start.
+The exact size is determined by the stroke's position, weight, and the graphic editor used.
 For a `12 px` center stroke in Figma, the icon content area is `148 × 148 px`.

 Tips